ATS Resume Keywords for 50+ Jobs (Copy & Paste Lists)

 Common Mistakes to Avoid

-• Using generic or vague keywords: ATS needs precision; general words don’t help
+- Using generic or vague keywords: ATS needs precision; words like “experienced” or “team player” don’t help your ranking.

-• Ignoring synonyms and variations: Some ATS recognize them, but safest to use exact phrases too
+- Ignoring synonyms and variations: Some ATS recognize them, but safest to use exact phrases from the job posting.
+If the posting says “Adobe Creative Suite,” don’t write “Adobe design tools.”

 Examples: Before → After